Aqmal06/Basic-loop/README.md

   - condition2 are depend on condition1.
 So, if our i value is 1, isn't it make senses for 1<=5 ?.
 Because 1 is less, and a small number compare to 5.
   - The code meet what the condition2 want.
 Then it will move to condition3.
 - condition3: the number will be either increment/decrement to start over the iteration back.
+  - To reach maximum value, we will increment the i by one. i+=1.
+Why ? because our maximum value is 5.
+To reach our integer starting point to maximum value.
+  - eg; once i=1 complete it task.
+The value i will going through condition3, which the value i itself will be add by 1.
+So, the next iteration will be start with value i=2 as our starting point.
+So is the next number.